Ren-deRing/ASFM/README.md

 To add a language, simply align the language json component exactly and

 put the language name you wrote down in the json file in setting.json.
+It is recommended to enter Unicode characters due to broken text.